openpreserve/format-corpus/pdfCabinetOfHorrors/readme.md

 + **corruptionOneByteMissing.pdf** - one byte missing from comment line following file header

 ###Digitally Signed 3D Portfolio
-+ **digitally_signed_3D_Portfolio.pdf** - a digitally signed PDF 1.7 portfolio with multiple sheets, forms and 3D images
++ **digitally_signed_3D_Portfolio.pdf** - a PDF 1.7 portfolio with multiple sheets, forms and 3D images; one of the sheets is digitally signed

 ## License
 All files in this folder: Creative Commons CC0: Public Domain Dedication.
-See [http://creativecommons.org/publicdomain/zero/1.0/](http://creativecommons.org/publicdomain/zero/1.0/) - To the extent possible under law, Johan van der Knijff has waived all copyright and related or neighboring rights to this work.
+See [http://creativecommons.org/publicdomain/zero/1.0/](http://creativecommons.org/publicdomain/zero/1.0/)